sereneliu/AoC-2017/README.md

 # Advent of Code 2017
 These are my solutions for [Advent of Code 2017](http://adventofcode.com/2017).
 ## Why Python
-Although I learned a little Python in [Udacity's Intro to Programming Nanodegree](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000), I have been mostly coding in HTML/CSS/JavaScript.
-Therefore, I thought I would use this chance to practice!
-My friend Daniel has been showing me ways to improve my code (which you can see on the Daniel branch).
+I learned Python basics in [Udacity's Intro to Programming Nanodegree](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000), but before December 2017, I had been mostly coding in HTML/CSS/JS.
+Therefore, I used these puzzles to practice coding in Python.
+My friend [Daniel](https://github.com/ephemient) has been showing me ways to improve my code (which you can see on the [Daniel branch](https://github.com/sereneliu/AoC-2017/tree/Daniel)).

-## Other Thoughts
+## Lessons Learned
 I am learning so much from these puzzles each day!
 Highly recommend for anyone who is just starting out.

 * Day 01: [-1] to get the last element of a list